-People with different values, ideologies and worldviews process uncertain or conflicting evidence very differently (Martel-Morin & Lachapelle, 2022).
-This is partly due to a process known as "biased assimilation", whereby individuals internalize only information which is consistent with their pre-existing attitudinal positions (Druckman & McGrath, 2019).
-Because biased assimilation (and the related "motivated reasoning") are such powerful phenomena, "one-size-fits-all" approaches to climate change communication will face significant challenges in achieving their goals (Markowitz & Guckian, 2018).
-Therefore, many scholars argue messages need to be tailored to fit the pre-existing needs and dispositions of specific audiences, if we are to break through the communication barriers of human nature, partisan identity, and media fragmentation (Markowitz & Guckian, 2018; Maxwell, 2019; Nisbett, 2009; Scheufele, 2018).
+People with different values, ideologies and worldviews process uncertain or conflicting evidence very differently (Martel-Morin & Lachapelle, 2022), thanks to an array of psychological biases such as "biased assimilation" (preferentially internalizing information that is consistent with one's pre-existing attitudes and beliefs; Kahan, 2013), and cognitive dissonance avoidance (avoiding information that conflicts with one's existing beliefs; Festinger, 1962).
+Because these psychological biases are so powerful, "one-size-fits-all" approaches to climate change communication are unlikely to be effective (Markowitz & Guckian, 2018; Martel-Morin & Lachapelle, 2022).
+Therefore, many scholars argue that messages need to be tailored to fit the pre-existing needs and dispositions of specific audiences, if we are to break through the communication barriers of human nature, partisan identity, and media fragmentation (Markowitz & Guckian, 2018; Martel-Morin & Lachapelle, 2022; Maxwell, 2019; Nisbet, 2009; Scheufele, 2018).

-One of the most common ways to tailor climate communication is to identify specific targets within a population via "audience segmentation", and then design targeted message frames for each segment.
-Audience segmentation is a technique which aims to statistically identify subgroups of a population that share similar values, motivations, beliefs, or behaviours (Hine et al., 2014; Hine et al., 2016).
+One of the most common ways to tailor climate communication is to identify specific PROMOTING CLIMATE ENGAGEMENT IN B.C. targets within a population via "audience segmentation", and then design targeted message frames for each segment.
+Audience segmentation is a technique which aims to statistically identify subgroups of a population that share similar values, motivations, beliefs, or behaviours (Hine et al., 2014; Hine et al., 2016; Martel-Morin & Lachapelle, 2022).
 Within climate communication, this approach was pioneered by the Yale/George Mason University Program on Climate Communication, which influentially split the U.S. population into the "Six Americas of Climate Change" (Maibach et al., 2011), and the use of audience segmentation has been increasing ever since (Hine et al., 2017; Maibach et al., 2011; Metag et al., 2017).
-While many research projects have now extended the "Six Americas" model to other nations, including India (Leiserowitz et al., 2013), Australia (Hine et al., 2016; Morrison et al., 2013; Hine et al., 2013), Germany (Metag et al., 2017), Singapore (Detenber et al., 2016), the Netherlands (Wonneberger et al., 2019) and New Zealand (Thaker, 2021), relatively fewer studies have actually used these segments to test the impact of tailoring on the efficacy of message frames.
+While many research projects have now extended the "Six Americas" model to other nations (Martel-Morin & Lachapelle, 2022), including India (Leiserowitz et al., 2013), Australia (Hine et al., 2016; Morrison et al., 2013; Hine et al., 2013), Germany (Metag et al., 2017), Singapore (Detenber et al., 2016), the Netherlands (Wonneberger et al., 2019) and New Zealand (Thaker, 2021), relatively fewer studies have actually used these segments to test the impact of tailoring on the efficacy of message frames.
 Among those that have, Myers et al. (2012) tested the effect of tailoring on the Six Americas model, and found while a "public health" frame elicited positive emotional reactions across a wide range of segments, a "national security" frame actually had an unanticipated boomerang effect on relatively less engaged audiences (i.e., the Doubtful and Dismissive segments of the Six Americas).
 In Australia, Hine et al. (2016) also found messages can have divergent effects on different segments of a population, as their results showed that messages focusing on local impacts were only effective at increasing engagement among "Dismissive" audiences, and had no impact on those who were "Uncertain" or "Alarmed".
-Although the research into the effects of tailoring is still in its relative infancy, these early findings suggest tailoring messages can at least increase the cost efficiency of climate change communication campaigns (by ensuring messages aren't wasted on audiences who won't be moved by them), and at best avoid dangerous backfire effects which would otherwise undermine public support for climate policies.
+Although research into the effects of tailoring is still in its relative infancy, these early findings suggest tailoring messages can at least increase the cost efficiency of climate change communication campaigns (by ensuring messages aren't wasted on audiences who won't be moved by them), and at best avoid dangerous backfire effects which would otherwise undermine public support for climate policies.